BlockCertsAI/BCAI-Canon/08_l8/L08_Interlinking.md

 - semantic alignment (L03)
 - invariant harmonization (L28)

-Interoperability is *explicit*, never accidental.
+Interoperability is explicit and provable.

 ---

 ### **5. Routing as a Substrate Function**
 Routing is not optional, configurable, or pluggable.
-It is a **core deterministic mechanism** that ensures the entire substrate behaves as one unified truth engine.
+It is a **core deterministic mechanism** ensuring the substrate behaves as a single coherent system.

 ---

 ## Routing Responsibilities

 ### **1. Distribution of Transitions**
-Routing ensures that every valid transition reaches:
+Routing ensures every valid transition reaches:
-- all relevant nodes
+- all participating nodes
-- responsible domains
+- all affected domains
-- associated authority chains
+- relevant authority chains
 - cross-domain dependency anchors

-Routing is guaranteed and deterministic.
+Delivery is guaranteed, ordered, and deterministic.

 ---

 ### **2. State Convergence**
 Routing enforces:
-- identical state mutation sequences
+- identical transition application order
-- identical lineage ordering
+- identical lineage progression
 - identical sealing chain propagation

-If a node drifts, Routing+Recovery (L38) force it back into canonical alignment.
+Drift is corrected through Routing + Recovery (L38).

 ---